 The City continues to annex property to improve the tax base.
 As a policy, the City does not provide utility service without the property owner signing an annexation agreement.
 The annexation agreement provides that the property will be annexed whenever the property does become contiguous with the City limits.
-For the current fiscal year, the City annexed 101 acres.
+For the current fiscal year, the City annexed 1,310 acres.

 The City has a vibrant Parks and Recreation Department with over 25 different facilities.
 Our Parks and Recreation facilities are suited to the citizen's interests including premier athletic fields and courts, parks and picnic areas, historic museums and landmarks, lakefront areas, and children-friendly playgrounds.
-The partnerships at the Lake Myrtle Sports Complex with Polk County Board of County Commissioners, Polk County Tourism and Sports Marketing, Florida Youth Soccer, Publix and Bond Clinic have worked well over the years.
-The Lake Myrtle Sports Complex continues to host the RussMatt Collegiate Tournament in February and March of each year along with many other sporting events at the complex.
+The partnerships at the Lake Myrtle Sports Complex with Polk County Board of County Commissioners, Polk County Tourism and Sports Marketing, Florida Youth Soccer, Publix and Orlando Health have worked well over the years.
+The Lake Myrtle Sports Complex plays host to the Florida High School Athletic Association ("FHSAA") soccer state championships in 2024 - 2026 and continues to host the RussMatt Collegiate Tournament in February and March of each year along with many other sporting events at the complex.